MicrosoftDocs/sdk-api/sdk-api-src/content/nvme/ns-nvme-nvme_cdw11_create_io_sq.md

 The Queue Identifier (QID) field indicates the identifier of the Completion Queue to utilize for any command completions entries associated with this Submission Queue.

-The value of `0h` (Admin Completion Queue) should not not be specified.
+The value of `0h` (Admin Completion Queue) should not be specified.

 If the value specified is `0h` or does not correspond to a valid I/O Completion Queue, the controller should return an error of [NVME_STATUS_INVALID_QUEUE_IDENTIFIER](ne-nvme-nvme_status_command_specific_codes.md).